GroundSet: A Cadastral-Grounded Dataset for Spatial Understanding with Vector Data: Data

 \section{Data}

 To ensure precise ground truth, we leverage cadastral records maintained by state administrations, which offer superior reliability compared to crowd-sourced alternatives.
 As a proof-of-concept, we utilize France's open-data infrastructure provided by the national mapping agency (IGN), combining high-resolution (20 cm) aerial imagery with legally verified vector data.
-More details can be found in the Appendix.
 Our pipeline is provider-agnostic, allowing seamless adaptation to other national standards (e.g., USGS, Ordnance Survey or GSI).

 This design choice prioritizes annotation fidelity over immediate global diversity.
 While platforms like OSM provide expansive coverage, they often suffer from inconsistent taxonomy and geometric inconsistency.
 In contrast, we argue that for fine-grained spatial instruction tuning, the professional-grade cadastral data is the decisive factor for model performance.